 If you have osteoporosis, you need to be careful not to exercise too vigorously.
 More gentle options are swimming, golf, tai-chi and walking.

 Diet is important too.
 You should try and make sure you enjoy a varied and balanced diet.
 Selecting foods from all the food groups.
 Everyone should try and aim for 9 portions of fruit and vegetables a day.
 If there is a food group you avoid, or may be you have an increased need for a particular vitamin or mineral.
-Then you may wish to consider supplementation from LuckyVitamin.
-As we get older we don’t always absorb our food as efficiently, and sometimes have smaller appetites.
-So this may be appropriate in this instance.

 For bone health Calcium and Vitamin D are particularly important.
 Calcium can be found in dairy products, tofu, green leafy vegetables –